gerardo-cortes/space-shooter/README.md

 # User Guide
 ## Documentation
-You can do changes to the "sprites" by choosing other images from the img folder and replacing them in the `js/game.js` file.
+You can change the "sprites" by choosing other images from the `img` folder and replacing them in the `js/game.js` file.

 The actual sprites used are:
 - `img/player-blue-1.png`